storybook808/2014JulyDeliverable/source_code/archive/egauge/README.txt

-This folder holds the raw data of the egauge data
+This folder is used as a staging ground for meta files used by ADASEED when processing egauge data